 Generally it will take 4-6 weeks until the milk supply is established, meaning that supply and demand are just right for the baby.
 Ocassionally women have such an abundant milk supply that baby struggles to control the flow and starts gagging, spluttering, coughing or clamping down in an attempt to slow the flow.
 Practising the best possible latch and various positions that let the baby sit more upright will be most helpful.
 In some cases it can look like an over supply but the underlying reason for engorgement and coughing or gagging can be a Tongue Tie when baby's tongue is unable to move the milk efficiently to the back of the throat.
-Inefficient peristaltic and an incomplete vacuum around the areola can lead to inability to cope with a fast flow.
+Inefficient peristaltic and an incomplete seal around the areola can lead to inability to cope with a fast flow.

 It requires a professional assessment to establish if there is in fact a low milk supply or if mums have the perseption they should have more milk.
 The fact that breasts don't leak, soft breasts, frequent feeds, the amount of expressed breastmilk or a lack of feeling a let down does not mean that there is an issue with the milk supply.